notedhelms/accelerators/Who won the race/README.md

 Our next step would be to assign the proper name to each instance based on our set of rules.
 This we’ll do in the next rulesheet (race.ers).
 It is too large to fit on the page, so we’ll break it up into several screenshots.
-Let’s start with the scope section:
+Let’s start with the scope section.

-Remember we created 7 Person entity instances in the initialization rulesheet reflecting all possible race finishing positions for a Person entity.
+Remember we created 7 instances of the `Person` entity  in the initialization rulesheet, reflecting all possible race finishing positions for a Person entity.
 The Corticon scope section allows us to define a set of named aliases for each Person entity.
 Effectively, this means that our initial entity instances are replicated in working memory for each race participant.
 This is pretty powerful as